Jjeje007/syuppod/README.md

 Distributed under the [GNU gpl v3 license](https://www.gnu.org/licenses/gpl-3.0.html).

+## Bugs report

+Please open an issue and don't forget to attach logs: stderr.log and debug.log.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.